Blockstream/Jade/docs/index.rst

         "result": "<32 bytes>"
     }

-* In the case of Anti-Exfil signing, the inital returned data is the 'signer commitment' bytes (which the caller can use later to verify the AE signature).
+* In the case of Anti-Exfil signing, the inital returned data is the 'signer commitment' bytes (which the caller can use later to verify the signature).

 The caller must then send a 'get_signature' message, passing the 'host entropy'.